tinymce/tinymce-docs/_new_content_templates/configuration-option-setting.md

 What does the option do?
 Why/when use it?
 What is the values you can use and what do they do?
 Is there any risks?
 (But explain them without saying the word `risk` or similar.
 Use warnings if needed.)
-For longer, complicated 'risks' and issues, use the limitations section
+For longer, complicated 'risks' and issues, use the limitations section.

 **Type:** `String` `Boolean` `Array` `Function` `Object` `Number`